Sphereon-Opensource/SIOP-OID4VP/README.md

 Now that we have the final selection of VCs, the Presentation Exchange class will create the Verifiable Presentation for you.
 You can optionally sign the Verifiable Presentation, which is out of the scope of this library.
-As long as the VP contains VCs which as subject has the same DID as the OP, the RP can know that the VPs are valid, simply by the fact that signature of the resulting Auth Response is signed by the private key belonging to the OP and the VP.
+As long as the VP contains VCs which as subject has the same DID as the OP, the RP can know that the VPs are valid, simply by the fact that withSignature of the resulting Auth Response is signed by the private key belonging to the OP and the VP.

 ---
 **NOTE**